openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let moduleName: String
 ```

-**Description:** The name of the module that will be automatically preloaded by the system during runtime.
+**Description:** The name of the module that will be automatically preloaded by the system during module runtime.

 **Type:** String